espimyte/qtpoc-ring/README.md

 # [QTPOC Ring](https://qtpoc-ring.netlify.app/)

-A webring for queer & trans people of color.
+A webring for personal sites hosted by queer & trans people of color.